moea/playground/pages/_posts/2025-04-08-occurrence.md

 subtype_of(Sub, Super) :- Sub == Super.
 ```

-Don't worry about the bang/exclamation mark, if you don't know what it
-is, we'll get to it.
-There'll be a separate subtyping predicate for
+There'll be a separate subtyping predicate for DNF, but the compound
-DNF, but the compound terms will contain these type atoms as literals
+terms will contain these type atoms as literals --- `integer`,
---- `integer`, `rational`, etc. --- so this is where we ground our
+`rational`, etc. --- so this is where we ground our subtyping
-subtyping relation.
-What looks like a predicate invocation in the
+relation.
+What looks like a predicate invocation in the argument
-argument positions for the negated type case (which you'll notice is
+positions for the negated type case (which you'll notice is
 [contravariant](https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science)))
 is pattern-matching.